vurtnezheng/Elysiumdatabase/README.md

 * *NEW EVENTS*
 * *NEW CREATURES*

+All related information (loot tables, quest relations) will be restored automatically.
+Be aware that if you need to change an item's stats, you need do it in the *ADDITIONAL FIXES* section, so it will overwrite the imported 1.12 data.

 Before you add a new item, quest, creature, event etc. make sure that it's been disabled in the initial downgrading patch.
 If not, the item is still available in game and you don't need to add it.